tjmahr/tjmahr.github.io/_pages/cv.md

 ## Programming and statistics

 **Languages**: Mastery of R. Regular practice writing SQL, HTML/CSS, XML, YAML, Stan.
-Some practice with Java, Javascript and Python.
+Some practice with Java, JavaScript and Python.
 Exposure to Clojure.

 **Computing tools and technologies**: bash/batch scripting, git and GitHub, tidy data and the R tidyverse, Shiny, knitr/rmarkdown, Docker, Praat, makefiles,